Hip & Knee Pain Relief

 At Boulet Physical Therapy & Wellness Institute, we are equipped to treat any hip or knee pain you may be experiencing.
 At your initial appointment, you will be greeted by one of our Lafayette physical therapists, who will examine your hips and knees for any structural damage or misalignment.
 They will also evaluate your gait, stance, posture, and range of motion.
 After your evaluation is complete, our physical therapist will design a personalized treatment plan, based on your needs and goals.
 Treatment plans will focus on relieving pain, normalizing joint function, and relieving any abnormal stresses on your hips and knees.

-You may be prescribed with additional treatments as our physical therapist deems fit, such as dry needling, ice and heat therapy, laser therapy, ultrasound, or other soft tissue treatments.
-These are all aimed at alleviating your pain and promoting the healing of your damaged hip and/or knee tissues.
+You may be prescribed with additional treatments as our physical therapist deems fit, such as dry needling, ice, and heat therapy, laser therapy, ultrasound, or other soft tissue treatments.
+These are all aimed at alleviating your pain and promoting the healing of your damaged hip and/or knee issues.

 If you are suffering from hip and/or knee pain, don’t hesitate to contact Boulet Physical Therapy & Wellness Institute today for a consultation.
 Treatment plans will be discussed with one of our licensed Lafayette physical therapists, so you don’t have to wait for relief.